-The USFS (Inyo National Forest) owns much of the land along the north portion of the focus area (Fig. 4).
+The USFS (Inyo National Forest) manages much of the land along the north portion of the focus area (Fig. 4).
 The BLM and the Los Angeles Department of Water and Power own lands along the southern border.
 The area is a popular and heavily used recreation destination.
 Livestock grazing and agriculture supporting the ranching industry are also a dominant land use.

-Deer vehicle collision rates are high along highways, particularly along U.S. Highway 395 from State Route 203 to Crowley.
+Deer vehicle collision rates are high along highways, particularly within the LVWC located on U.S. Highway 395 from State Route 203 to Crowley Lake.
 Deer passage is impeded for transitioning between winter and summer ranges.